China - Import TariffsChina - Import Tariffs

 The dutiable value of an imported good is its Cost, Insurance, and Freight (CIF) price, which includes the normal transaction price of the good, plus the cost of packing, freight, insurance, and seller's commission.
 According to Customs Order 954, the “Administrative Regulation on Examination and Determination of the Dutiable Value of Imported and Exported Goods,” China Customs is tasked with assessing a fair valuation to all imports.

 The U.S. signed a tax treaty with China that took effect on January 1, 1987 (United States The People's Republic of China Income Tax Convention).
 It provides certain benefits and allows for the avoidance of double taxation, but in order to enjoy the benefits provided by the tax treaty, non-residents (enterprises and individuals) must register with their local tax authorities in accordance with Circular 124.
-The corporate income tax rate in China is 25 percent.
-The law includes two exceptions to the 25 percent flat rate: one for qualified small-scale and thin profit companies, which will pay 20 percent, and another to encourage investment by high tech companies, which will pay 15 percent.
+The corporate income tax rate in China is 25%.
+The law includes two exceptions to the 25% flat rate: one for qualified small-scale and thin profit companies, which will pay 20%, and another to encourage investment by high tech companies, which will pay 15%.
 Additional incentives are available for investments in resource and water conservation, environmental protection, and work safety.
-Preferential tax treatment for investments in agriculture, animal husbandry, fisheries, and infrastructure development continues to be applied.
+Preferential tax treatment for investments in agriculture, animal husbandry, fisheries, and infrastructure development continue to be applied.

-During APEC meetings in Beijing in November 2015, China agreed to participate in the expansion of the WTO’s Information Technology Agreement (ITA Expansion).
-On October 26, 2016 China submitted its ITA expansion commitments to WTO Director-General Roberto Azevêdo for inclusion in its WTO schedule of concessions.
-China’s commitments were ratified by the country’s Standing Committee of the National People’s Congress on September 3, 2016, and China started implementing its first tariff cuts on covered goods from September 15, 2016.
+During the APEC meetings in Beijing in November 2015, China agreed to participate in the expansion of the WTO’s Information Technology Agreement (ITA Expansion).
+On October 26, 2016, China submitted its ITA expansion commitments to WTO Director-General Roberto Azevêdo for inclusion in its WTO schedule of concessions.
+China’s commitments were ratified by the country’s Standing Committee of the National People’s Congress on September 3, 2016, and China commenced implementation of its first tariff cuts on covered goods from September 15, 2016.